 New Bern was featured in the

-July-August 2008 Where To Retire Magazine, one of the leading
+July-August 2008 Where To Retire Magazine and the January 2018 edition, one of the leading

 magazines for retirees that are looking to relocate.
-The magazine is not
+Both editions rated New Bern as a top retirement destination.

 When Dave and Barb Rohrbach